stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 To summarize: Parameters in generic function types are universally quantified, and their values can be decided on at the call site of such functions.
-Dependent record types allow us to describe existentially quantify values.
-Callers can not choose such values freely: They are returned as part of a function's result.
+Dependent record types allow us to describe existentially quantified values.
+Callers cannot choose such values freely: They are returned as part of a function's result.

 Note, that Idris allows us to be explicit about universal quantification.